What we do

 Councillors must abide by the Code of Conduct and procedural rules are described in the Council’s Standing Orders and Financial Regulations.

 The Council has a Complaints procedure which should be followed if a member of the public wishes to make a formal complaint about the parish council or a parish councillor or clerk.
-The behavior of parish councillors is monitored by the Shropshire Council Monitoring Officer
+The behaviour of parish councillors is monitored by the Shropshire Council Monitoring Officer